diagrams/diagrams-doc/doc/manual.rst

 Because approximation and subdivision are required for many `Deformable` instances, the type class provides a function `deform'`, which takes the approximation accuracy as its first argument.
-For trails and paths, `deform` calls `deform'` with an error limit of 0.01 times the object's size.
+For trails and paths, `deform` (without a prime) calls `deform'` with an error limit of 0.01 times the object's size.

 Alignment
 ~~~~~~~~~